- Discover CSUB

 Application Filing Period

-The initial application filing period for first-time freshmen and transfer applicants is October 1st - November 30th of the previous year for fall term, June 1st - 20th of the previous year for winter term, and August 1st - 31st of the previous year for spring term.
+The initial application filing period for first-time freshmen and transfer applicants is October 1st - November 30th of the previous year for fall term and August 1st - 31st of the previous year for spring term.
 Post Baccalaureate and Graduate applicants must check with the specific desired graduate department for any deadlines the program may have.
 Current application filing statuses may differ from each CSU campus.
 To view current filing statuses visit CSUMentor under Apply>Filing Status Report.
 Applicants are encouraged to apply early during available filing periods, pay close attention to the requirements for admission, as well as the deadlines for submitting an application.

 Office of Admissions and Records